 The student and advisor will formulate a Dissertation Committee comprised of three individuals.
 The student's advisor will automatically serve as one of the three members and chair the Committee.
 The second member will be a McKendree University School of Education faculty member.
 The third member will be any individual with a doctoral degree relevant to the student's dissertation research.
-All members of the committee must have earned doctoral degrees and at least two of the three members must be tenured or tenure track faculty.
+All members of the committee must have earned doctoral degrees and at least two of the three members must be tenured or tenure track faculty, special status, or full-time faculty on an annual contract.